Overview and Policy

 HLS’s financial aid program is among the most generous of any law school in the country.
 No other law school surpasses the financial support we offer lower-income students.
 And while the resources we can deploy are finite, we have continued to expand our financial aid program in recent years to further assist students with the greatest need.
 We also offer an unusually generous loan repayment assistance program, the Low Income Protection Plan (LIPP), so that graduates who forgo extremely high-paying law firm opportunities, often to pursue public service careers, receive assistance in paying off their law school loans, up to full payment.

-How does the student contribution aspect of Harvard’s need-based financial aid policy help lower-income students?
+How does the student resource aspect of Harvard’s need-based financial aid policy help lower-income students?